POPULATION (2013 Census)1: 4,242,048

 LANGUAGES: English and Maori (official)

-A large proportion, over 50%, of the income of New Zealand’s local governments comes from property tax.
-Councils and authorities are required to take account of community diversity, the interests of the indigenous Maori population and the interests of both current and future generations, when making decisions.
+Almost 60% of operational revenue comes from property tax.
+Councils are required to take account of community diversity, the interests of the indigenous Maori population and the interests of both current and future generations, when making decisions.